awsdocs/aws-data-exchange-user-guide/doc_source/updating-products.md

 Keep the following in mind when you update products:
 + You can't remove or edit a subscription duration in your offers\.
 This ensures that existing subscribers retain the ability to renew\.
 If you no longer want to offer a specific subscription duration, you can un\-publish your existing product and then publish a new product\.
 For more information, see [Unpublish a Product](providing-data-sets.md#unpublish-product)\.
-+ You can't add or remove data sets from a product after it is published, regardless of how many subscribers have subscribed to your product\.
++ You can't remove data sets from a product after it is published, regardless of how many subscribers have subscribed to your product\.

-## Publish New Data to Products using Revisions<a name="dynamically-updated-products"></a>
+## Publish New Data to Products<a name="dynamically-updated-products"></a>

 AWS Data Exchange supports dynamically updated products\.
-Subscribers subscribe to the product for a certain duration and access all of the published data set revisions as long as their subscription is active\.
+Subscribers subscribe to the product for a certain duration and access all of the published data sets and revisions as long as their subscription is active\.
 For example, a provider might want to provide a product that contains daily closing stock prices for U\.S equities, which would be updated every day with the day’s closing prices\.
+You can dynamically publish additional revisions to your product’s data sets, or add new data sets to your product\.

-You can use the AWS Data Exchange console or the AWS Marketplace Catalog API to publish new revisions to a product\.
+You can use the AWS Data Exchange console or the AWS Marketplace Catalog API to update your products\.
 For more information, see [Using AWS Data Exchange with the AWS Marketplace Catalog API](appendices.md)\.

 **Important**
 Any revision published to a product is immutable and can't be edited, changed, or deleted\.
 If you need to remove published content for compliance reasons, contact [AWS Support](http://aws.amazon.com/premiumsupport)\.